boostercloud/metadata-booster/README.md

 Now you can compile your project by running `npm run compile` and have access to a full detailed metadata for all your Typescript classes.

+## Compatibility
+This transformer is compatible with Typescript version 4.x.x

 ## Missing features
 - [ ] Gather interfaces metadata
 - [ ] Gather method parameters metadata